FbFDestro/YourAutoLiker/README.md

 ## [Instalar a extensão](https://chrome.google.com/webstore/detail/your-auto-liker/akbbabbhifekchhpijcbmicndgbeahoi)

 >Browser extension that automatically like or dislike youtube videos from selected channels.
 When browsing on Youtube it is possible to add channels to the lists "Always like videos of this channel" or "Always dislike videos of this channel".
-So, when you watch videos from this specifics channels, the extensions automaticlly likes or dislike the video at some specific momment.
+So, when you watch videos from this specifics channels, the extensions automatically likes or dislike the video at some specific moment.

 <table>